 In 1993, Straus made the decision to focus on the highest quality plant materials and garden products.
 “What we sell enables us to offer a guarantee of satisfaction that is second to none,” explains Dave Straus.
 “And we have never waivered from that decision.”

 Sloat Garden Center has become the largest independent pottery importer in the U.S., with strong ties to many other independent garden chains that purchase their pottery through Sloat.
 Looking back on almost five decades in the garden center business, Dave reflects.
 “Obviously I love plants and gardening, but over the years, the pottery part is what I’ve enjoyed the most,” he explains.
 “It gave me the opportunity to travel, design product, pick new glaze colors and work with many different factories in many different countries.
 Bringing this beautiful pottery to our customers is a joy in itself.”

 Sloat Garden Center has been a proponent of IPM (Integrated Pest Management) and the recommendation of less toxic pest controls in the home garden landscape since the late 1980s.
 We have partnered with Our Water Our World, an organization that helps educate the public regarding toxic runoff into our streams, bays, and ocean, since 1997.
 We have eliminated unsafe chemicals such as dursban, endosulfan, and diazinon before the law dictated we do so.
 Metaldehyde slug and snail baits have been off our shelves for at least a decade.
 The majority of the remedies we sell can be used in organic gardens.

-Our plant vendors were contacted and polled regarding their use of neonicotinoids.
-We are pleased that most all of our local growers either do not use them or have reduced their use to ornamental crops that are not considered “pollinator” plants.
+We have contacted and polled our plant vendors and we are pleased that most either do not use them or have reduced their use to ornamental crops that are not considered “pollinator” plants.
 Those growers that use neonicotinoids were told that our buying decisions would be influenced by their practices.

 We have offered a wide variety of Certified Organic vegetables, seeds, and flowers for over 20 years.